-Question: Is it appropriate to daven in shul on Purim while wearing a fancy dress costume?
+Question: Is it appropriate to daven in shul on Purim while wearing a fancy-dress costume?

-The Shulchan Aruch (OC 90:23) writes that one shouldn’t daven in front of art or colourful drapes as they can distract one’s davening.
-The Rema adds that one should avoid printing pictures in siddurim as they can also be distractive.Thus, R’ Shmuel Wosner (Shevet Halevi 10:18:1) writes that while one may daven on Purim while wearing a fancy dress costume, one must ensure that it is respectable, properly covers the body and won’t distract themselves or others.
+Thus, R’ Shmuel Wosner (Shevet Halevi 10:18:1) writes that one may daven on Purim while wearing a fancy-dress costume, though one must ensure that it is respectable, properly covers the body and will not distract themselves or others.
 While the example that R’ Wosner brings is of one dressing up as a chassid, etc. it would seem that this would be subjective to the shul that one davens in and what would be considered appropriate there on purim.